thevinter/thevinter.github.io/dm-guide.md

 ## <a name="3">How do I play?

 To play the game you'll need some multi-sided die, at least one friend (it works best when there are three or four of them), and some pen and paper or a pc.
 That's it!
 It's that simple.
 If you want a brief explanation of rules because you're eager to play then here you go: one person (called the Dungeon Master) tells a story and the other players react with their characters.
-If the result of an action isn't guaranteed then you roll a dice and react accordingly.
+If the result of an action isn't guaranteed then you roll a die and react accordingly.
 Of course the truth is a bit more complex than that, but this description pretty much sums up 90% of the game.

 But let's say you want to bring your game to a higher level.
-Luckily Wizard Of The Cost provide a **free** [basic ruleset](https://www.dndbeyond.com/compendium/rules/basic-rules) that covers pretty much all of the rules.
-You still don't have to pay for anything except the dice and the rules don't become much more complex than "if something is difficult then you roll a dice and add the appropriate modifiers".
+Luckily Wizards Of The Cost provide a **free** [basic ruleset](https://www.dndbeyond.com/compendium/rules/basic-rules) that covers pretty much all the rules.
+You still don't have to pay for anything except the dice and the rules don't become much more complex than "if something is difficult then you roll a die and add the appropriate modifiers".
 There are also some free classes and some free races, so everyone can build their own unique character.

 Not everyone has to read the rules; only the DM can do so and then explain the basics to the players while playing.
 But it's advised that everyone reads the rules at least once so the flow of the game can be more fluid.